owenhsho/Adobe-at-js/SPA-Extensions-and-Implementation.md

-## View Change Mbox: Angular Route Change
+## Angular ngRoute
 Using promises in Angular's router can provide a "flicker-free" implementation on view changes.
 This approach could be used in an application using Angular's ngRoute module.
 Conveniently, it can be added to the application using DTM.

 **Prerequisites:**
-  1. at.js library
+  1. AT.js library
-  1. AngularJS library
+  1. Angular library

 **Instructions:**
   1. Use at.js without the auto-created mbox